Sauropodomorpha: Metabolism and thermoregulation

-Other proxies for metabolism in sauropodomorphs inclued inferences based on their paleobiogeography.
+Other proxies for metabolism in sauropodomorphs include inferences based on their paleobiogeography.
 Palynology and other plant fossils can be used to infer climatic data for various paleoenvironments in which sauropodomorphs were present.
 Global sampling of fossil data indicates that sauropodomorphs generally were more common at lower latitudes, which may be indicative of lower metabolic rates and a higher reliance on environmental conditions to maintain a high internal temperature.
 However, this correlation may also be non-causal because plant matter is also generally more abundant in lower latitudes and sauropodomorphs (due to their generally large size) would have needed much more plant matter to sustain their size regardless of their metabolic proclivities.
 This apparent sauropodomorph preference for lower latitudes could also reflect a sampling bias in the fossil record, and should not necessarily be interpreted as indicative of anything by itself.
 Some researchers have also used regression analyses of metabolic rates in extant vertebrates based on body mass to estimate that most dinosaurs, including sauropodomorphs, were mesotherms.

 Some researchers have suggested that it would be impossible for animals as large as sauropods to exhibit endothermy because they were too large and would overheat.
 This was subsequently called into question by Eva Maria Griebeler, who used data from extant animals and from dinosaurs with known ontogenetic series and published mass estimates to approximate the internal temperatures of dinosaurs at various points in their lives.
 While her findings were not meant to determine precise body temperature estimates, she did find that the body temperature of large dinosaurs did not scale directly with their size beyond a certain mass, meaning that endothermic sauropods would not necessarily overheat.
 This finding did not conclusively determine whether or not sauropodomorphs were endotherms, but it did disprove the overheating hypothesis.
 Other authors have examined the skull vasculature of sauropods and found that the large present in most sauropod genera could have served as efficient sites for heat exchange.
 This meant that the brains of sauropods could be kept cooler than the rest of the body, and this temperature differential could have allowed for higher body temperatures to be non-lethal.
 Some researchers have also suggested a thermoregulatory role for the respiratory air sacs, but other researchers have dismissed these as lacking sufficient evidence.